Robert Goulet: Film, television, recordings

-Entertainment career

 In 1966, Goulet starred in the television series Blue Light, in which he played a journalist working undercover in Nazi Germany as a spy on behalf of the Allies.
-The series ran for 17 episodes between January 12, 1966 and May 18, 1966.
-In December 1966, a theatrical film starring Goulet, I Deal in Danger, was released, made up of the first four episodes of Blue Light edited together.
+The series ran for 17 episodes between January 12, 1966, and May 18, 1966.
+In December, a theatrical film starring Goulet, I Deal in Danger, was released, made up of the first four episodes of Blue Light edited together.

-In 1968, Goulet was back on Broadway in the Kander and Ebb musical The Happy Time.
-He won a Tony Award for Best Actor in a Musical for his role.
-John Serry Sr. collaborated as the orchestral accordionist.
-In 2005, he starred in the Broadway revival of Jerry Herman's La Cage aux Folles.
-Goulet began a recording career with Columbia Records in 1962, which resulted in more than 60 best selling albums.

-He also toured in several musicals, including Camelot as Sir Lancelot, Man of La Mancha, Rodgers and Hammerstein's South Pacific, Rodgers and Hammerstein's Carousel, where he portrayed Billy Bigelow, a role he also played in 1967 in a made-for-television adaptation of the musical.
-This version aired only a year after the first television telecast of the 1956 film version.

-He also starred in an award-winning 1966 television version of Brigadoon, which won five primetime Emmy Awards, and Kiss Me Kate in 1968, opposite his then-wife Carol Lawrence.
-All three were produced by Goulet's company Rogo Productions and aired on ABC, but none have been rebroadcast since the 1960s or released on video.
-All three were recorded on videotape rather than film.

 Goulet guest starred on The Lucy Show in 1967 as himself and two additional characters who entered a Robert Goulet look-alike contest.

 In 1972, he played a lead villain in the season finale of television original Mission: Impossible.
+In 1978, he sang "You Light Up My Life" at the Miss Universe Pageant to the five finalists.
 Goulet was featured in a two-part episode of the sitcom Alice during the 1981 season, again playing himself.
 The plot involves Mel (Vic Tayback) and the girls winning a free trip to Las Vegas, and while there, losing his diner in a gambling spree.
 Alice (Linda Lavin) plans to impersonate Goulet in an effort to persuade the casino owner to return the diner to Mel.
 The real Goulet appears and sings a duet with the (much shorter) fake Robert Goulet portrayed by Alice.